Asset Management - Multifamily Rental Housing

 MOHCD Loan Modifications, Consents and Approvals

-Borrowers who wish to modify their existing loans from MOHCD or who need our consent or approval for agreements or transactions with other parties must submit a Proposal Review Request Form, a 20-Year Proforma and any supporting documents required by MOHCD staff.
+Borrowers who wish to modify their existing loans from MOHCD or who need our consent or approval for agreements or transactions with other parties must submit a Proposal Review Request Form, the MOHCD Application, which includes a 20-Year Cash Flow and any supporting documents required by MOHCD staff.
 Such modifications include loan extensions, refinancing, subordinations, modifications to affordability restrictions and transfers of ownership.
 The cost of MOHCD staff and City Attorney staff time spent on the transaction is payable by the Borrower and is recouped through the Proposal Review Fee.
 For more information on loan modifications or consents and approvals, contact Mike McLoone.

 SERIOUS INCIDENT PROTOCOL